KylerBesher/diehl_construction_demo/src/pages/index.md

 image: /img/home_image.jpeg

 heading: Foundation Repair <span>You Can Trust</span>
-subheading: With nearly 50 years of experience, Diehl Construction specializes in foundation repair and waterproofing.
-We deliver lasting solutions for homes and businesses, ensuring your structures remain strong and secure.
-Experience the craftsmanship and integrity of a family-owned business dedicated to quality and customer satisfaction.
-Choose Diehl Construction for reliable service and peace of mind.
+subheading: With nearly 50 years of experience, Diehl Construction specializes in foundation repair, delivering lasting solutions for homes and businesses.
+Our family-owned and operated business is deeply committed to our local communities in Salina, Abilene, Lindsborg, and Concordia.
+Since 1975, we have been dedicated to ensuring your structures remain strong and secure with expert foundation repair services.
+At Diehl Construction, we pride ourselves on quality workmanship, reliability, and customer satisfaction.

 mainpitch:
-  title: About Us
+  title: Why Choose Diehl Construction?
   image: /img/crew.jpeg
-  description: Diehl Construction is a family-owned and operated business, deeply committed to our local communities in Salina, Abilene, Lindsborg, and Concordia.
-Starting in 1975, we have dedicated nearly 50 years to serving our neighbors with expert foundation repair and waterproofing services.
-Our focus is on providing lasting, high-quality solutions that meet your needs.
-We take genuine pride in our work, ensuring every job is done right.
-At Diehl Construction, we don’t just aim to complete a project; we strive to exceed your expectations and build lasting relationships.
-Our dedication to quality, integrity, and customer satisfaction sets us apart as Kansas’ premier foundation repair and waterproofing company.
+  description: |
+    Choosing Diehl Construction for your basement and foundation repair needs means partnering with a company that values quality, integrity, and customer satisfaction.
+Here are some reasons why homeowners trust us:

+    - **Experienced Team:** Our professionals have extensive experience in construction and foundation repair, staying updated with the latest techniques and best practices.
+    - **Customized Solutions:** We tailor our solutions to meet the unique needs of each property, ensuring effective and lasting results.
+    - **Quality Materials:** We use only the highest quality materials and products, ensuring durability and reliability for your peace of mind.
+    - **Proven Track Record:** With a long history of successful projects and satisfied customers, we have built a reputation for excellence in the industry.

 testimonials:
   - name: Margaret V.